ooaklee/ghatd/external/observability/CONFIGURATION.md

 Some pinned upstream parsers report malformed URLs, headers, numbers, metric preferences, or TLS file errors through OpenTelemetry's global error handler or logger.
-Those diagnostics can include the original value even when a constructor falls back or returns no error.
-The sanitized application log bridge does not intercept every upstream diagnostic.
-Keep shared settings valid even when a signal overrides them, and validate deployment input before starting exporters.
-Trace/metric parsers may retain a partial malformed header map, while log parsers can reject it and fall back to shared headers.
+GHATD validates its supported settings before calling those parsers, including configured generic settings that a signal overrides.
+Malformed settings fail startup with fixed variable names and issue codes.
+This prevents partial malformed header maps or parser fallbacks from making startup appear successful.
+Custom exporter code and asynchronous runtime/export errors still need their own safe diagnostics; the application log bridge does not intercept every upstream diagnostic.

 For application-owned automatic diagnostics, use a static message such as `telemetry export failed` with a trusted signal name; avoid formatting an